NAFTeam/molter/README.md

 ## Note

-* This project is a work in progress - it is very unstable and potentially very broken.
-Basic testing has been done, but more is still required.
+* This project is a work in progress - it *is* unstable.
+Basic testing *has* been done, but more is still required.
-* `discord.py`'s `Greedy` have not been added yet.
-Similar features to them are planned to be added in the future.
+* `discord.py`'s `FlagConverter` and potentially other features are not in this.
+If they will be added is to be seen.
+* `molter` is *not* meant to be 1:1 with `discord.py`'s command parser even if it may seem like it.
+Clearer behavior was prioritied over some weird features of it.